There are many reasons why your AC system freezes up.

-Double-checking the air filter isn’t dirty and airflow isn’t decreased are the only work you can safely handle on your own.
-If you need to put in a new the filter, you can speed up the thawing process by switching off the unit and using the fan.
+Double-checking the air filter isn’t dirty and airflow isn’t lowered are the only things you can safely handle on your own.
+If you need to install a new the filter, you can speed up the thawing process by switching off the equipment and turning on the fan.
 If you have a heat pump, you can switch it to heat mode until the ice has melted.

-After the ice disappears, switch settings back to normal.
+After the ice melts, switch settings back to normal.
 If your system freezes a second time, contact Service Experts Heating & Air Conditioning to fix the problem.

 Here are a few other reasons why your unit may be freezing up.

-Low refrigerant—Freezing up may be created by a refrigerant leak.
+Low refrigerant—A frozen system may be created by a refrigerant leak.

 What leads to a leak?

 - Weak solder joints

-- Grating from piping jarring against an object
+- Resistance from piping jarring against an object

 - Ruptured valves

 - Unsecured fittings

-How long your system has been working and the area of the leak play a role in whether you should repair or replace your AC system.
+How long your system has been running and the area of the leak play a role in whether you should repair or replace your AC system.

-Filthy evaporator coil—As time passes, the evaporator coil becomes dirty and causes issues resembling a dusty filter.
+Dusty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and causes issues resembling a dusty filter.
 You’ll gradually receive lower airflow until your unit freezes or stops cooling.
 You’ll need to contact Service Experts Heating & Air Conditioning to repair the problem.

 Defective blower motor or relay—A blower motor going at an incorrect speed or not turning on at all can create freezing.
-It might also be irregular, running at maximum speed and slowing down after it gets too hot.
+It can also be intermittent, running at top speed and slowing down after it gets too hot.
 Or a relay might cause it to start one time and not the subsequent time.
-In either case, you will need to call Service Experts Heating & Air Conditioning to repair the issue.
+In either case, you will need to call Service Experts Heating & Air Conditioning to repair the trouble.

-Booking annual AC maintenance or heat pump maintenance can help you bypass this issue.
-Our pros will thoroughly check and clean your equipment, which frequently allows us to catch small issues before they turn into large issues.
+Booking annual AC maintenance or heat pump maintenance may help you skip this malfunction.
+Our technicians will meticulously check and clean your unit, which frequently allows us to notice small issues before they turn into large issues.